 The Consortium is facilitated by ATLAS (Accessible Teaching Learning & Assessment Systems) at the University of Kansas, a part of the Achievement and Assessment Institute, in partnership with the Center for Literacy and Disability Studies at the University of North Carolina, Chapel Hill.
 The project was initially funded in 2010 by a five-year, $22 million General Supervision Enhancement Grant from the United States Department of Education.
 The Consortium now self-funds ongoing development of assessments, technology, and professional development; research; and assessment administration.

 States have the option to join the Consortium for both English language arts and mathematics testing, for science testing, or for all three.
-Current members of the DLM Consortium are: Alaska, Colorado, Delaware, Illinois, Iowa, Kansas, Maryland, Missouri, New Hampshire, New Jersey, New York, North Dakota, Oklahoma, Rhode Island, Utah, West Virginia, and Wisconsin.
+Current members of the DLM Consortium are: Alaska, Arkansas, Colorado, Delaware, Illinois, Iowa, Kansas, Maryland, Missouri, New Hampshire, New Jersey, New York, North Dakota, Oklahoma, Rhode Island, Utah, West Virginia, and Wisconsin.

 States by Year Joined